Some posts contain compensated links. Please read this disclaimer for more info.

 Just about 3.5 km away from Nesebăr, Sunny Beach has become the most popular beach among both tourists and locals.
 Thanks to the 8 kilometers of fine golden sand, Sunny beach is considered the country’s largest and most fabulous beach.

-Sunny Beach also has some of the country’s last remaining natural sand dunes, which make the surroundings even more spectacular.
+Sunny Beach also has some of the country’s last remaining natural sand dunes, making the surroundings even more spectacular.

 However, it is not the best place when looking for a relaxing stay.
 Loads of restaurants, water sports, hire tents, and some of the craziest nightclubs in the country are lined up one after another along the promenade.